josephine-c/portfolio/README.md

 1993- The first web browser, Mosaic (created by NCSA), is released.
 Mosaic later becomes the Netscape browser which was the most popular browser in the mid 1990’s.

-1994 – New networks added frequently.

-1994 – First internet ordering system created by Pizza Hut.

-1994 – First internet bank opened: First Virtual.

-1995 – NSF contracts out their access to four internet providers.

-1995 – NSF sells domains for a $50 annual fee.

-1995  Netscape goes public with 3rd largest ever NASDAQ IPO share value

-1995- Registration of domains is no longer free.

-1996- The WWW browser wars are waged mainly between Microsoft and Netscape.
-New versions are released quarterly with the aid of internet users eager to test new (beta) versions.

-1996  Internet2 project is initiated by 34 universities

-1996 – Internet Service Providers begin appearing such as Sprint and MCI.

 1996 – Nokia releases first cell phone with internet access.